matomo-org/plugin-QueuedTracking/README.md

 ## Changelog

+0.2.4

+- The command `queuedtracking:monitor` will now work even when the queue is disabled

 0.2.3

-- Added more tests and information to the `test` command
+- Added more tests and information to the `queuedtracking:test` command
 - It is now possible to configure up to 16 workers

 0.2.2